low-earth-orbit/login-page/README.md

 A toy project enables user registration, login, logout, password reset, and contact form submission functionalities.

-[Click HERE](https://login.leohong.dev/) to view the latest deployed version of the application.

 ## Architecture

 ![Software architecture of the app](./arch-diagram.png)